wvlet/airframe/docs/airframe-control.md

 ### Jitter

 Jitter is useful to add randomness between retry intervals if there are multiple tasks that are using the same retry interval.
 For example, if the base waiting time is 10 seconds, Jitter will pick a next waiting time from the value within [0, 10] range to add some random factor.
 The base waiting time will be multiplied similarly to the backoff.

-By adding such a randomness, we can avoid causing unexpected correlation between retried calls under exponentilal backoff.
-This will cause resource contention or overload as mutliple players will call the same service almost in the same timing.
+By adding such a randomness, we can avoid causing unexpected correlation between retried calls.
+With exponentilal backoff, API calls retried at the same timing will cause resource contention or overload of the target service.

 ```scala
 import wvlet.airframe.control.Retry